zuhlke/ah-poc-test-harness/README.md

 ### Configure the cc SAPI

-- Sets the failure rate for the cc SAPI.
+- Use a command like `python3 configure-cc-sapi.py --failurerate 10` to set the failure rate for the cc SAPI.
 In this case the SAPI returns 500s on 10% of requests.

-`python3 configure-cc-sapi.py --failurerate 10`
+- Use a command like `python3 configure-cc-sapi.py --delayrange 100-500` to set the range of values in ms for the random delay on each response from the SAPI.
+In this case, the SAPI will delay each response by a random duration between 100ms and 500ms.

 ### Run a test

+- Builds the test plan
+- Runs whatever SAPI configurations are specified in the `jmeter.sh` script.
+- Deletes the previous test outputs (the webreport and the csv)
 - Reads the test plan file `papi-balance-load-test.jmx` and executes the test.

 `./jmeter.sh`.